Ambily-Rajan/Data-Collection-using-python/README.md

 1. **API Calls**: Utilizing the website's API to fetch data in a programmatic way.

-2. **Web Scraping**: Extracting data by parsing HTML content from the website.

-3. **CSV Handling**: Tips for storing the collected data in CSV format for easy manipulation and sharing.
+2. **CSV Handling**: Tips for storing the collected data in CSV format for easy manipulation and sharing.

+3. **JSON/SQL**: Extracting data from JSON files or  from a Database.

+4. **Web Scraping**: Extracting data by parsing HTML content from the website.